 Class Participation, Professionalism & Attendance: See School of Social Work attendance policy.
-Points are awarded for attendance and participation in F2F meetings, and in the online environment.
+Credit is awarded for attendance and participation in F2F meetings if scheduled, engagement with the reading materials, exercises/drills, trainings, and in the online environment.
 Polite and professional communication is expected, with correct written content, free of mistakes, shorthand, or "txt" language.